hanabi/hanabi.github.io/misc/Deleted_Conventions.md

   * This is only legal if the clue **only** touches real 5's.
 In other words, players may not give a *4 Stall* if touches a mix of 4's and 5's.
   * Similar to a *5 Stall*, if there are other things to do and a *4 Stall* is given, then it transforms into a *Early 4's Chop Move* or a *4 Pull*.
   * Once the *Early Game* is over, players may not *4 Stall*.
+* This convention was deleted due to conflicting with other conventions.

+### The Scream Blind-Play (Blind-Playing Chop)

+* The *Scream Discard* is a powerful last-resort move that "screams" at the next player, telling them that their chop is unsafe.
+This is useful because you can do it even when the team is currently at 0 clues.
+However, you can only perform this move if you have a known playable card in your hand.
+In some situations, you will need to "scream" at the next player even when you do not have a known playable card.
+* If you can't give a clue, as a last resort you can send a signal to your teammate by blind-playing a card.
+You don't want to accidentally blind-play a critical card, so the safest card to blind-play is your chop.
+* By doing this, it "screams" at the next player, accomplishing the same thing as a Scream Discard, namely:
+  * they should *Chop Move* a card
+  * if there are 1 or more clues in the bank, they are not allowed to discard on their next turn
+* If you see someone blind-play their chop and it works, your first thought may be that it could be a *Scream Blind-Play*.
+However, it could also be a *Negative Blind-Play* (which is covered later), so it is important to not confuse these two strategies.
+* Note that a *Stop Blind-Play* (listed below) is almost exactly the same as this move, but it has a completely different interpretation.
+Whether or not a move is a *Scream Blind-Play* or a *Stop Blind-Play* is entirely dependent on the context of the situation.
+* This convention was deleted due to only being used in 2-player games.

+### The Stop Blind-Play (Blind-Playing Chop)

+* Sometimes, due to a mistake or a complicated situation, you can see that the next player after you is going to misplay a critical card.
+Additionally, there may be no "fix" clue that you can give that will remedy the situation, or perhaps you are currently at 0 clues.
+* If you can't give a clue, as a last resort you can send a signal to your teammate by blind-playing a card.
+You don't want to accidentally blind-play a critical card, so the safest card to blind-play is your chop.
+* By doing this, it sends an emergency signal to the next player, warning them to **stop** whatever it is they were about to do.
+* If you see someone blind-play their chop and it works, your first thought may be that it could be a *Stop Blind-Play*.
+However, it could also be a *Negative Blind-Play* (which is covered later), so it is important to not confuse these two strategies.
+* Note that a *Scream Blind-Play* (listed above) is almost exactly the same as this move, but it has a completely different interpretation.
+Whether or not a move is a *Scream Blind-Play* or a *Stop Blind-Play* is entirely dependent on the context of the situation.
+* This convention was deleted due to lack of use.

+### The Stop Discard

+* Normally, when someone discards with a known play and the next player already has something to do, it is an *Echo Scream Discard*.
+* However, it could also be the case that the next player after that does not have a playable/critical card on chop.
+Or, alternatively, it could be the case that **everyone** has something to do on their turn.
+Thus, discarding is normally considered a mistake.
+* If the player who is discarding is not making a mistake, then they are communicating that the very next player with a "known play" should **stop** what they are doing, because the card is not actually playable.
+* This is very similar to a *Stop Blind-Play*, but since the player has a known play, there is no reason to use up one of the strikes when the same message can be communicated in a safer way.
+* If there is a card that could potentially be playable on on chop, then the *Echo Scream Discard* interpretation takes priority over the *Stop Discard* interpretation.
+* This convention was deleted due to lack of use.